Naman-Pal/SIHMON/ceng355wk01proposal.md

 Infant Health Monitor

 ####  Executive Summary/Description of the Project (75 to 100 words):
 Our project goal is to create a specialized infant bracelet that monitors crucial health metrics (heart rate, oxygen levels, temperature, movement, and ambient sound) and pairs it with an Android app.
-The app will analyse and provide insightful information about the baby's health onto their parents' and caregivers' smartphone.
+The app will analyze and provide insightful information about the baby's health on their parents' and caregivers' smartphones.
 It will also have continuous real-time health monitoring for their infants, allowing effortless tracking and timely anomaly alerts (as notifications).
-The user-friendly app enables data visualization, health trend identification, and easy sharing with healthcare professionals, providing peace of mind through vigilant and accessible observation of baby's well-being.
+The user-friendly app enables data visualization, health trend identification, and easy sharing with healthcare professionals, providing peace of mind through vigilant and accessible observation of the baby's well-being.

 ####  Has this project been approved by all parties for posting (Y/N)?
 -  [x] Yes